Banking FAQ

 -

-Pay outside of Fintech - These payments can still be tracked in the Fintech Portal, but users are responsible for confirming the vendor has received payment.
+Pay outside of Fintech (Premium Plus subscription required) - These payments can still be tracked in the Fintech Portal, but users are responsible for confirming the vendor has received payment.

-💡 Learn more about payment types: What options do I have to pay non-regulated invoices?
+💡 Learn more about these payment types: What options do I have to pay non-alcohol invoices?

 -